Adobe Stock / Stephen Coburn

 Informational interviews are a great way to help you get a leg up on what it’s really like to work somewhere.
-They can even help you land an actual interview.
-Whether you’re newly on the job market, trying to get a new job or trying to change careers, informational interviews are a wonderful opportunity to learn and build relationships.
+Whether you’re a new job seeker or trying to change career paths, interviews that utilize informational interview questions are a wonderful opportunity to learn vital skills and build relationships.

-Once you get someone to agree to talk on the phone or have coffee with you, be sure to respect their time and ask them intelligent questions.
-If you want to get the information you’re looking for and impress the person who's taking the time to help you out, here are 13 interviewing questions to ask:
+Once you get someone to agree to a meeting — either on the phone or over coffee — be sure to respect their time and ask them intelligent questions.
+If you want to get the information you’re looking for to nail your next job interview and impress the person who's taking the time to help you out, here are 13 interview questions to ask.

 Trying to understand why someone went into a particular field or job will help you ascertain whether the position may also be a good fit for you.
+You can also find out if their goals line up with your goals, making it clear if this is the fit for you.
 If you’re looking to earn a lot of money, quickly, for example, and find out that most of the people who are in a particular field don’t go into it for that reason, it may help you avoid disappointment.

 An open-ended question like this allows the person you’re interviewing to express themselves outside-the-box.
 You may learn surprising things about what it’s like to be in their position or work at their company.
 You may also hear some helpful career advice!

 Almost every profession is better suited for certain personality types compared to others.
 Asking this question can help you figure out what kinds of people will most likely succeed in this type of job or within this industry.

 Sometimes, you may want to use an informational interview as an excuse to try to get a leg in the door and speed up your job search.
 You may be interested in what they have to say about their job and industry but it can be a low-key way to network with someone one-on-one.